PEOPLE FOR PALMER PARK

 3. Food Production

-We will be renting out 15 of our 23 garden beds to activate our garden to be full of community invested in food sovereignty and food production.
+We will be renting out the majority of the garden beds to activate our garden to be full of community members invested in food sovereignty and food production.
 The purpose of renting a garden bed is to take responsibility and commit to tending this beautiful garden together.
-The remaining plots will be to grow food to share and donate with the Palmer Park community.

 $30 Seasonal Garden membership includes:

-• Monthly classes about garden planning, organic growing basics, nutrition, preservation, soil maintenance, compost, beekeeping with Bees in the D, crop families
+• Periodic classes about garden planning, organic growing basics, companion and succession planting, preservation, soil maintenance, compost, harvesting, storing, and farm-to-table recipes.

 Picture